Aya-Alhamwe/ChatBot-with-Multiple-PDFs/README.md

 ## Demo Screenshot

 ![Chatbot Screenshot](UI.jpg)
-*Example of how the chat interface looks.*
+*Example of how the chat interface looks*

 ---